Chapter Six - US Securities Exchange - pink herring

 “In the first induction – and I was one of the early ones, and probably the earliest in the Freehill’s (Telstra’s Lawyers) area – there were five complaints.
 They were Garms, Gill and Smith, and Dawson and Schorer.
 My induction briefing was that we – we being Telecom – had to stop these people to stop the floodgates being opened.”
 (See Front Page Part One File No/6)

-It is clear from Mr White’s statement he not only identified me as one of the five COT claimants that Telstra had singled out to be ‘stopped at all costs from proving my claim all five of the named COT Cases by Lindsey White were all clients of George Close & Associates, the technical officer assessing the relevance of those five arbitration claims.
-The fact that it has since been proven that someone with access to Telstra's telephone network attaching a secondary fax machine linked to George Closes' office and residence (see next Chapter 7 below) so that COT related arbitration faxes were screened in and out of Mr Closes' business and residence shows Telstra used this fax hacking as another alternative to stop the COT Cases at all cost from proving their arbitration claims.
+It is clear from Mr White’s statement he not only identified me as one of the five COT claimants that Telstra had singled out to be ‘stopped at all costs from proving my claim, all five of the named COT Cases by Lindsey White were all clients of George Close & Associates, the technical officer assessing the relevance of those five arbitration claims.
+The fact that it has since been proven that someone with access to Telstra's telephone network attached a secondary fax machine linked to George Closes' office and residence (see Chapter 7 below) so that COT-related arbitration faxes were screened in and out of Mr Closes' business and residence shows Telstra used this fax hacking as another alternative to stop the COT Cases at all cost from proving their arbitration claims.

 Major Fraud Group

-During 1998/99, the Major Fraud Group Victoria Police asked me to supply any evidence I had of Telstra committing fraud to support its defence during my 1994/95 arbitration.
+During 1998/99, the Major Fraud Group Victoria Police asked me to supply any evidence of Telstra committing fraud to support its defence during my 1994/95 arbitration.
 It was common knowledge in government circles that Telstra, indeed, used fraud in defence documents, as well as submitted false information to the Senate in September and October 1997, concerning this same fraud.
 As I did during my 1994 arbitration, when I assisted the Australia Federal Police during its investigation into Telstra’s unethical conduct towards me (see Senate Evidence File No 31), I agreed to assist the Victoria Police in their 1998 investigations into similar acts of misconduct towards fellow Australian citizens.

-It is important to raise the Victorian Major Fraud Group’s police involvement in the COT cases’ matters (as well as a number of parties associated with the Major Fraud Group), as it is clearly linked to our An injustice to the remaining 16 Australian citizens page.
+It is important to raise the Victorian Major Fraud Group’s police involvement in the COT cases’ matters (as well as several parties associated with the Major Fraud Group), as it is linked to our An injustice to the remaining 16 Australian citizens page.
 I was not one of the four COT cases’ litmus group, who, through Sue Owens (barrister) lodged complaints against Telstra with the Major Fraud Group in 1999.
 I was seconded some months later as a witness.
 The litmus COT cases provided my evidence of Telstra committing fraud against me, during my arbitration to the Senate estimates committee during their FOI investigations.
 Despite this, the chair of the Senate estimates committee discarded my evidence (even though it had been provided On Notice to Senator Ron Boswell).

-I ask you to consider two witness statements, dated 8 and 10 August 2006, referring to the 1999 and 2001 Major Fraud Group investigations: one statement was prepared by a government public servant/ex-police officer and the other by an ex very-senior Telstra protective officer (later promoted to the principal investigator), which I received during this official 6 September 2006 government meeting which the Hon David Hawker Speaker in the House of Representatives suggested I raise my concerns about the relentless harassment my partner Cathy and I had experienced since I had assisted the Australian Federal Police in 1994 and the Victoria police Major Fraud Group from 1999 to 2001.
+I ask you to consider two witness statements, dated 8 and 10 August 2006, referring to the 1999 and 2001 Major Fraud Group investigations: one statement was prepared by a government public servant/ex-police officer and the other by an ex-senior Telstra protective officer (later promoted to the principal investigator), which I received during this official 6 September 2006 government meeting which the Hon David Hawker Speaker in the House of Representatives suggested I raise my concerns about the relentless harassment my partner Cathy and I had experienced since I had assisted the Australian Federal Police in 1994 and the Victoria police Major Fraud Group from 1999 to 2001.

-8 and 10 August 2006: Exhibit AS 517 File AS-CAV Exhibits 495 to 541 is Witness Statement dated 10 August 2006 (provided to the Department of Communications Information Technology and the Arts DCITA) by Ann Garms one of the original four COT Cases, and sworn out by Des Direen ex- Telstra Senior Protective Officer, eventually reaching Principal Investigator status.
-Mr Direen has been brave enough to reveal that, in 1999 / 2000, after he left Telstra, he assisted the Victoria Police Major Fraud Group, in particular Rod Kueris, with their investigations into the COT fraud allegations.
+8 and 10 August 2006: Exhibit AS 517 File AS-CAV Exhibits 495 to 541 is Witness Statement dated 10 August 2006 (provided to the Department of Communications Information Technology and the Arts DCITA) by Ann Garms, one of the original four COT Cases, and sworn out by Des Direen ex- Telstra Senior Protective Officer, eventually reaching Principal Investigator status.
+Mr Direen has been brave enough to reveal that, in 1999 / 2000, after he left Telstra, he assisted the Victoria Police Major Fraud Group, particularly Rod Kueris, with their investigations into the COT fraud allegations.
 I was called into that investigation as a witness in a similar manner to when the Australian Federal Police asked me to assist them (see above and Australian Federal Police Investigations.
 See also An Injustice to the remaining 16 Australian citizens ).

 Points 12 to 18 in Mr Direen’s statement explained that “From what (he) observed on this day, and applying the knowledge that (he) gained during (his) twelve years at Telstra, (he had) no doubt in (his) mind that the phones at Rod KUERIS’s home address were possibly interfered with".
-Within a few weeks of Mr Direen having assisted the Major Fraud Group with their investigations, it became apparent that Mr Kueris was very distressed.
+Within a few weeks of Mr Direen assisting the Major Fraud Group with their investigations, it became apparent that Mr Kueris was very distressed.
 Both Graham Schorer (COT spokesperson, as a complainant and me, as a witness, reported to Mr Kueris and Mr Jepson that we believed we were also under surveillance during those investigations.

-Exhibit AS 517 is also a witness statement dated 8 August 2006, prepared by Bob Hynninen, Public Servant (Australian Taxation Office) formerly Detective Sergeant of the Victoria police.
-At point 3 in this statement Mr Hynninen notes:
+Exhibit AS 517 is also a witness statement dated 8 August 2006, prepared by Bob Hynninen, Public Servant (Australian Taxation Office), formerly Detective Sergeant of the Victoria police.
+At point 3 in this statement, Mr Hynninen notes:

 "I can recall that during the period 2000/200, I had arranged to meet Detective Sergeant Rod KURIS from the Victoria Police Major Fraud Squad at the foyer of Casselden Place, 2 Lonsdale Street, Melbourne.
 At the time, I was assisting Rod with the investigation into alleged illegal activities against the COT Cases.